 How to Use Proofing Tools – Spelling and Grammar

-To access the proofing tools, go to Review tab → Check Document.
+To access the proofing tools, go to the Review tab → Check Document.

 PC Shortcut: F7